 Guidalberto is the second wine: Merlot, Cabernet Sauvignon, small amount of Sangiovese

-Le Difese the third, Cabernet Sauvignon and Sangiovese: 2004 powerful nose of oak and blackcurrant fruit, smoky, well integrate, very good (5/07); 2006: quite rustic (a very short note, clearly not concentrating!
+Le Difese the third, Cabernet Sauvignon and Sangiovese: 2004 powerful nose of oak and blackcurrant fruit, smoky, well integrated, very good (5/07); 2006: quite rustic (a very short note, clearly not concentrating!
 7/09)

 The quality wine regulations for the DOC seem to play relatively little role in Bolgheri – but that’s because they have been drawn up recently and are flexible enough.
 They are not trying try preserve a part of the Tuscan heritage, like the 100% requirement for Sangiovese in Brunello di Montalcino or – completely unsuccessfully – the requirement for only 80% Sangiovese in Chianti Classico if the rest can be Cabernet or Merlot.
 By contrast, in line with reality, Bolgheri Rosso ‘must’ be between 10 and 80% Cabernet Sauvignon and up to 70% of either/or Merlot or Sangiovese.
 Sensible enough, unless you have a Cabernet Franc in the mix or Syrah.
 And if that is not a broad enough church for you (eg Michele Satta), there is always IGT Maremma Toscana to fall back on.
 Sassicaia has the honour of the only single wine DOC in Italy, unimaginatively called Bolgheri Sassicaia.
 I am not sure what this really adds to a name which can speak for itself.